mjstroup/Chess/README.md

    1. Capture the checking piece with a non-absolutely pinned piece.
    2. Block the check, if the checking piece is sliding (i.e. Bishop, Rook, or Queen), with a non-pinned piece.
    3. Move the king to a non-attacked square
-3. The king is checked by two pieces, in which case the king must move to a non-attacked piece.
+3. The king is checked by two pieces, in which case the king must move to a non-attacked piece, note that sliding pieces x-ray the king.

 The only tricky part about this method is the "non-pinned piece" specification, which required some reworking of how moves were generated as described in [2.1](#21-pins).